2-Navigating the RStudio Interface

 Each new line of code (aka. command line) begins with the angle bracket > also known as the ‘prompt’ symbol.

-You will type the commands into the Console after the most recent angle bracket >.
+Commands will be written or run into the Console after the most recent angle bracket >.

 command line: lines of code in your console.